What is The Other Almanac?

 What is an almanac?

-The Other Almanac is new addition to the long history of USian almanacs.
-There have been many different almanacs throughout the last couple hundred years with the Old Farmer’s Almanac being the most widely read.
+The Other Almanac is a contemporary reimagining in the tradition of the much beloved farmers’ almanacs.
+There have been many different American almanacs throughout the last couple of centuries, with The Old Farmer’s Almanac being the most widely known, as well as the longest continuously printed publication in the United States.

-If The Other Almanac is your introduction to the incredible history of almanacs here in the US and the world, then welcome to a very deep new study.
-By receiving a copy, you are now taking part in one of the oldest cultural and scientific traditions of humanity.
+If The Other Almanac is your introduction to the incredible history of almanacs here in the U.S. and the world, then welcome to a very deep new study.
+You are now taking part in one of the oldest cultural and scientific traditions of humanity.

 The first printed almanac was created in Europe in 1457, but almanacs have existed across the globe for much longer, since the discipline of astronomy came into being.
 They were carved into stones, painted on animal hides, and formed into manuscripts.
-The oldest surviving almanac was found in Babylonia and like the Tung Shing (Chinese almanac) it lists each day of the year with corresponding favorable and unfavorable activities.
+The oldest surviving almanac was found in Babylonia and lists each day of the year with corresponding favorable and unfavorable activities.

 Knowledge Acknowledgment

-Often in land acknowledgements gratitude for stewardship and knowledge is given.
+Often, in land acknowledgments, gratitude for stewardship and knowledge is given.
 As a settler on stolen land, I question the appropriateness of giving thanks for land and knowledge forcibly taken and misused, rather than given with trust.
-The Other Almanac aspires to navigate contradictions with care and to embody solidarity with colonized and oppressed peoples everywhere, from New York to Palestine, between and beyond.
+The Other Almanac aspires to navigate complexities with care and to embody solidarity with colonized and oppressed peoples everywhere, from New York to Palestine, between and beyond.

 I am grateful that most of humanity’s years on earth were lived before European colonialism and the invention of capitalism.
 I am thankful that this planet and everything it supports has been stewarded and respected for much longer than it has been wounded and depleted.

-If you are reading this publication in the so-called United States of America, you are standing, sitting, or lying down on stolen land, violently transformed by systematic strategies of erasure, including genocide, ecocide, and intentional transmission of disease.
+If you are reading this publication in the so-called United States of America, you are standing, sitting, or lying down on stolen land that has been violently transformed by systematic strategies of erasure, including genocide, ecocide, and intentional transmission of disease.

 The Other Almanac strives to be a platform for the work of many people(s), including artists and writers of Indigenous descent from around the world.
-As future editions are published, we look forward to expanding the depth of our commitment to sharing the work of people who themselves—or whose ancestors—were displaced or wounded through colonization.
+While I take pride in this fourth publication, I know we can continue to do better.
+As future editions are published, we look forward to expanding the depth of our commitment to sharing the work of people who were displaced or wounded through colonization, or whose ancestors were.

 The Other Almanac contributes funds monthly to the Indigenous Environmental Network.
 All non-Native readers are encouraged to find out which nation’s land they are currently occupying and to pay a monthly land tax to organizations in their area.